 “What?”
 Danae spat.
 “What could you possibly have to say to me after yesterday, Dave?”

 “I’m sorry.
 I didn’t mean for us to end like this.
 I liked you.”

 “Yeah, well.
-I liked you too, but I’m glad I found out, before we went any further, what you truly are.
-Goodbye Dave.”
-Danae said, closing her car door, and locking it.
+I loved you, but I’m glad I found out before we went any further, what you truly are.
+Goodbye, Dave.”
+Danae said.
+She slammed the car door and locked it.

-He jogged to Darcey, hoping to appeal to her generous side.
+He jogged to Darcey.
+Dave hoped to appeal to her generous side.
 “Darcey!
 Your sister won’t talk to me.”

 “You don’t deserve her, Dave.”
-She kept walking, as Clint put himself between her and Dave.
+She kept walking as Clint put himself between them.

 “You heard the lady,” Clint growled.
 “I suggest you leave.”

 Danae was crying when Darcey got into the car.
 “It’s okay, Nae.
 At least you have some closure now.”

 “I know.
 The funny thing is, I’m not even sure I’ll miss him.”
 She started the car and began her last drive to the house.

 The next morning, the flight from Sim State University landed in Starlight Shores with three special people on board.
 Danae grabbed her backpack and stood in the aisle.
 Darcey and Clint remained in their seats, happy and snuggled together.
 They had spent most of the night talking about plans, dreams, and their future together in Starlight Shores.
 Danae looked at them and laughed.
 “Are you two lovebirds coming, or what?”